mxsgrs/WebApiStarterPack/ReadMe.md

         options.UseSqlServer(connectionString));
 ```

-Once all above is done, it is possible apply this structure to the running database.
+Once all above is done, it is possible **apply this structure** to the running database.
 First step consist to create a new
 migration with this PowerShell command.
-New .cs files describing every table will be generated in Migrations folder.
+New .cs files describing every table will be generated in **Migrations folder**.

 ```bash
 dotnet ef migrations add InitialCreate
 ```

-When it's done, migration can be applied to the database with this command.
+When it's done, **migration** can be applied to the database with this command.
 EntityFramework will use the connection string
-in order to connect to the running database and apply changes contained in the previously generated migration files.
+in order to connect to the running database and **apply changes** contained in the previously generated migration files.

 ```bash
 dotnet ef database update